nengoxx/PoEAutoFlask/README.md

 Any ideas are welcome!

-PoEAutoFlask        - original script
+PoEAutoFlask        - Original script
-PoEAutoFlask_QS     - separate Quicksilver on left click
+PoEAutoFlask_QS     - Separate Quicksilver on left click
-PoEAutoFlask_QS_Que - added 2 queues for flasks (3>4 & 2>5, my setup for 1life/2buff/2qs flasks)
+PoEAutoFlask_QS_Que - Current version where I added queues for flasks (3>4 & 2>5, my setup for 1life/2buff/2qs flasks) and more(read below).

-Added Features:
+Added Features in the current version:

--3 different queues for the flasks:
+- 3 different queues for the flasks:
 	- Quicksilver flasks(triggered in order)
-	-Health flasks(option to queue/spam the flasks)
+	- Health flasks(option to queue/spam the flasks)
-	-Spells(spammed)
+	- Spells(spam on cd)
-	-Buff flasks(option to queue/spam the flasks)
+	- Buff flasks(option to queue/spam the flasks)

 - You can set the time before using healing flask after clicking the attack button(timeBeforeHeal)
-- You can toggle the time between attacks ingame for builds that don't spam attacks(I commented it tho)
+- You can toggle the time between attacks ingame for builds that don't spam attacks('<' key by default)
 - Added another variable for the time between attacks in case of the life flask queue to replace the above toggle
 - Added a global defensive button to use up to 2 additional spells, like instant heal potion + some vaal (I set it to W by default you must change the hotkey itself by yourself)
 - Added some simple pause when pressing the enter key when you wanna use the chat, it just works with the enter key so be careful still
 - Added some randomness in the gem swapping, didn't check the 'ctrl+click all the inventory' thing since I dont use it but I don't recomment using it without any randomness
+- Added another gem swapping method for the portal gem(swap-in, use, swap-out)
+- Now blocks the mouse input while gem swapping to prevent any problem
-- Changed the bot toggle to "Z"/"F6"
+- Changed the bot toggle to "Z"
 - Added auto DC on shift+f (you need to place cports.exe in the same folder and it has to be the same version as the game x86/x64)